rickclephas/NSExceptionKt/NSExceptionKtCrashlytics/README.md

 The Firebase Crashlytics iOS SDK has a limited API, which means it ([currently](https://github.com/firebase/firebase-ios-sdk/issues/10030)) doesn't support the concept of caused by exceptions.

-NSExceptionKt provided 3 different strategies to handles this:
+NSExceptionKt provides 3 different strategies to handle this:
 ```swift
 public enum CausedByStrategy {
     /// Causes will be ignored, only the main Throwable is logged as a fatal exception.